Mitchell Englander

-Mitchell Englander (born July 25, 1970) is an American former politician who served as a member of the Los Angeles City Council, representing District 12 in the San Fernando Valley, until he resigned December 31, 2018.
+Mitchell Englander (born 1970) is an American former politician who served as a member of the Los Angeles City Council, representing District 12 in the San Fernando Valley, until he resigned December 31, 2018.
 While serving in City Council, he was the only member of the city council who was registered as Republican.

 Englander resigned in order to take a job with Oak View Group.
 He was subsequently indicted on corruption charges, as part of a major corruption probe at Los Angeles City Hall.
 Englander pleaded guilty to one felony charge on June 7, 2020.

 Biography

 Englander was born in 1970 in West Hills in the San Fernando Valley.
 According to an interview with the Los Angeles Daily News, his parents separated when he was 5 years old, and his mother, Linda, a real-estate agent, "worked two jobs, but lost a home to foreclosure."
 They lived in Canoga Park with his uncle Michael, whose janitorial firm Englander worked for as a teenager.
 Englander attended college in Arizona but returned to California without graduating allegedly in order to care for his ailing mother, who later died of a brain tumor.

 In 1994, his uncle Michael, who Englander said was a father figure for him, was shot and killed in a gang-related robbery.
 Englander became a Los Angeles Police Department reservist in 2005 the same day his uncle was killed, Englander's older sister Natalie suffered an asthma attack and fell into a coma.
 She was "rushed to an emergency room whose doors were mistakenly locked."
 She wasn't able to receive medical aid in time and "awoke with brain damage."
 She lived with the Englander family for a decade before she died.

 Prior to elected office, Englander worked as a political consultant for another uncle, and later on his own.
 Englander is married to his "high school sweetheart".
+The couple appeared in the first-ever episode of House Hunters.